 Wendt’s Wildlife Adventure – This is a relatively new place outside of Lexington and makes for a great day trip.
 You can spend hours there interacting with a near array of animals.

 Hodgenville – Are you looking for a little bit of history?
-Home of the Abraham Lincoln Birthplace National Historic Park (indoor currently not open but will phase reopening), Hodgenville is a quaint Kentucky town with a town center with places to eat and learn.
+Home of the Abraham Lincoln Birthplace National Historic Park, Hodgenville is a quaint Kentucky town with a town center with places to eat and learn.
 At the national park, you can hike and read about Lincoln’s childhood.

 Shaker Village – Shaker Village has 3,000 acres of things to explore.
 If you liked learning history in Hodgenville, head to Shaker Village next.